Dashboard | Tax Configurations (V2 Tax Engine) BETA

 Compounding Tax

-A compounding tax is a 'tax on a tax.'
-One tax is applied, and then another tax is applied to the new, higher total.
+Compounding tax is a 'tax on a tax'.
+One tax is applied and then another tax is calculated against the new, higher total.

 First, calculate the 5% tax: 5% of $100 = $5.00.